Lakewood Ohio

 On October 30, 2015, Lakewood opened its "Solstice Steps" in the northwest corner of the park.
 The steps are aligned in the direction of sunset on the summer solstice.
 They are constructed of white concrete blocks in five tiers; each tier has four steps separated by green grass strips.

-A renovated Charles A. Foster Pool is expected to open for the 2023 outdoor swimming season.
+A renovated Charles A. Foster Pool is open for the 2023 outdoor swimming season.

 The Rocky River Reservation of the Cleveland Metroparks System forms part of the city's western border.
 The Lakewood Dog Park, built in 2004, is located next to the Metroparks, in the Rocky River valley.